NeRF4ADR:

 Jiajun Wu is an Assistant Professor of Computer Science at Stanford University, affiliated with the Stanford AI Lab (SAIL) and the Stanford Vision and Learning Lab (SVL).
 His research focuses on machine perception, reasoning, and interaction with the physical world, drawing inspiration from human cognition.
 His current research topics include Physical Scene Understanding, Dynamics Models, Neuro-Symbolic Visual Reasoning, Generative Visual Models, and Multi-Modal Perception.
 Before joining Stanford, he was a Visiting Faculty Researcher at Google Research, New York City, and completed his PhD at MIT.

-University of California, Los Angeles
+University of Pennsylvania

 Schedule